Congregation Beth Jacob Ohev Sholom: Post-World War II

 Following World War II and the Holocaust, large numbers of Hasidic and haredi Jewish refugees immigrated to Williamsburg.
 The congregation initially had poor relations with these groups, but these later improved with some segments of the Hasidic community.
 The synagogue celebrated Bunin's Silver Jubilee as rabbi in March, 1951.
 His work Hegyonot Yitzhak was published in 1953.

 The old Jewish area of Williamsburg east of Broadway was strongly impacted by the construction of the Brooklyn-Queens Expressway in the 1950s.
 The congregation's building was expropriated and demolished.
 It joined with another large Ashkenazi synagogue in the same situation, and in 1957 the merged congregations constructed the current building at the edge of the "Jewish Triangle", just west of Broadway.
 In 1965, Chaim A. Pincus was the rabbi.

 Joshua Fishman, described by George Kranzler as "a renowned scholar and orator," became the rabbi of the congregation in 1971.
 He also served from 1982 as head of Torah Umesorah – National Society for Hebrew Day Schools.
 At the time Fishman became rabbi, as many as 700 people would attend Beth Jacob Ohev Sholom's services.

-One of the members in the 1990s and 2000s was Marty Needleman.
+One of the members in the 1990s and 2000s was Marty Needelman.
 He was project director for Brooklyn Legal Services, which provided legal services to low-income Brooklyn residents, and was a member of the executive committees of both the synagogue and of Los Sures, a Williamsburg community-based housing group.
 Another notable congregant is Steve Cohn, the Democratic District Leader and lawyer whose father was involved with the synagogue, and who had his Bar Mitzvah there.

 Samuel Heilman wrote in 1996 that Beth Jacob Ohev Sholom was one of four Williamsburg institutions that served to "anchor the community around them", and "in effect geographically engulf and cancel" the ability of prominent local churches to "dominate the neighborhood".
 By the mid-1990s, however, the synagogue attracted only 300 to 400 generally elderly Ashkenazi men and women for High Holy Day services, most of whom lived in "public high rise projects", and Fishman doubted that Williamsburg's only remaining Orthodox Nusach Ashkenaz synagogue still holding regular services would survive.
 By 2010, Shabbat attendance was around two dozen worshipers, and weekday attendance half that.

 As of 2010, Beth Jacob Ohev Sholom was the oldest Orthodox congregation on Long Island (including Brooklyn and Queens), and, according to Brooklyn Eagle journalist Raanan Geberer, "one of the few remnants of the non-Hasidic Jewish community that thrived in Williamsburg until the 1960s".
 No Conservative or Reform synagogues presently exist in the neighborhood; Rabbi Fishman retired in 2014 and died February 9, 2023.